philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab04_Portal_App.md

 4. Click **Browse website** to view the page.

     > You will see an error message that you do not have the permissions to view these records.
 Since portals are designed to allow external users to access Dataverse data, we need to set permissions for access.
 Return to the portal editor, select the list component and go to **Manage table permissions**.
-Give the permission a name (e.g. Building List),  select the **Building (bc_building)** table and choose **Global Access** as the Access type.
-Click **Browse website** to view the page again, and the building list will now be visible.
+Choose **New permisson**,  give the permission a name (e.g. Building List),  select the **Building (bc_building)** table and choose **Global Access** as the Access type.
+Set the Privileges to Read, and after clicking **+ Add roles**, select **Anonymous Users**.
+Click **Browse website** to view the page again, and the building list will now be visible in your new page.
+This will give you an idea of the granularity of the security setup in portals.

+5. Note that because the Active Buildings view contains the Created On column, these dates are visible on the portal page.

 # Exercise \#2: Change the Portal Theme

-**Objective:** In this exercise, you will create a new theme that will alter the color scheme of your portal.
+In this exercise, you will create a new theme that will alter the color scheme of your portal.

 ## Task #1: Apply and Edit a Theme